-Manual Scan
+Manual Scan:

-Manual Scan enables you to manually switch back and forth between powered computers: left Ctrl + left Ctrl + F2
+Manual Scan enables you to manually switch back and forth between powered computers: left Ctrl + left Ctrl + F2.
 Press the up or down arrow to select the previous or next computer in sequence.
 Press any other key to abort the Manual Scan.

 NOTE: The Scan Type setting will determine whether computers must be eye-marked to be included in the scan.
-See page 25 for details.

-Scan Rate
+Scan Rate:

-Scan Rate sets the duration between switching to the next computer in Auto Scan mode:

-left Ctrl + left Ctrl + F3
+Scan Rate sets the duration between switching to the next computer in Auto Scan mode: left <Ctrl> + left <Ctrl> + F3